 Clinical Psychosexual Assessment and Evaluation

 Robert Weiss, PhD, LCSW, CSAT is available for psychosexual assessment and evaluation of problematic sexual behaviors (sexual addiction, sexual offending, sexual harassment, etc.).
-Evaluations, affidavits, and legal briefs can be tailored for use in criminal defense, civil litigation, employment settings, professional licensing board hearings, divorce and custody hearings, and more.
+Evaluations, affidavits, and legal briefs can be tailored for use in criminal defense, civil litigation, employment settings, professional licensing board hearings, and more.
 Psychosexual assessments and evaluations can usually be completed by Dr. Rob and his multidisciplinary assessment, evaluation, and writing team in two to four weeks.

 Reports typically include: